Value of Information in Feedback Control: Global Optimality: Global Optimality Analysis of the Value of Information

-where in the first inequality we used the Hardy-Littlewood inequality in Lemma~\ref{lemma:GHL}, in the equality the fact that $g^*_{\bar{\pi}}(\boldsymbol{\nu}_k) = g_{\omega}(\boldsymbol{\nu}_k)$, and in the second inequality the construction (\ref{eq:construction0}) and Lemma~\ref{lemma:major}.
+where in the first inequality we used the Hardy-Littlewood inequality (see Lemma~\ref{lemma:GHL} in the Appendix) with respect to $\varpi_{k-1}$, in the equality the fact that $g_{\sigma}^*(\varpi_{k-1}, \nu_k) = g_{\omega}(\varpi_{k-1}, \nu_k)$, and in the second inequality Lemma~\ref{lemma:major} in the Appendix and (\ref{eq:construction0}).
 This implies that